Deposit guarantee scheme

 On the website of the Dutch National Bank (DNB), you can find information on the reimbursement process and the time frame within which the DNB reimburses you.

 How long does it take before I am reimbursed?

 DNB is the agent for the scheme.
 This means that you can contact the DNB to submit a claim for a reimbursement under the deposit guarantee scheme.
-The reimbursement will be paid out within 20 working days.
-This period can be extended by 10 working days, but only once.
-This period will be incrementally reduced in the coming years.
+The reimbursement will be paid out within 10 working days from the day DNB opens the DGS.
+In a limited number of special cases, it may take longer.